jonmccull/digital-garden/_notes/branding-a-browser.md

 Vivaldi is an upstart in a world of giants, but it's hardly a household name.
 Competing directly with the likes of Google, Apple and Microsoft is never an easy prospect.
 Vivaldi has a differentiated product offering and a loyal following.
 The company–headed by former Opera co-founder [Jon von Tetzchner](https://twitter.com/jonsvt)–has a strong sense of [ethical purpose](https://whereby.com/blog/stories/the-challenges-facing-ethical-tech-companies) and a product that is an [attention-magnet](https://vivaldi.com/press-coverage/) for tech press.

 We're seeing signs of product market fit amongst Early Adopters.
-We're onto something.

 But what will push Vivaldi through to the next stage of growth?
 How can we expand beyond Early Adopters and get a wider audience more excited about (and connected to) a part of their day that’s become invisible?
 Will having a more refined brand position help us push through to the next stage of growth?

-Recently I took a deep dive to find out if refining the Vivaldi brand could give us some answers.
+Recently I took a deep dive to find out if refining the [[Vivaldi]] brand could give us some answers.

 # The Plan

 [[Brand]] development is a heavy topic.
-Sure, I'd dabbled with brand in the past, but this project was different.
+Sure, I've dabbled with it in the past, but this project was different.
 We wanted to go deep, give it the attention it deserves and come back with recommendations we could stand by as a company for potentially years to come.

 At the same time, it felt like this is __exactly__ the kind of project that can slog on and never really cross a finish line.
 This needed to be time-bound, focused and have a clear deliverable where we could step back and say "OK, now we're done".